 Do you see the problem?

-In this example this salesperson has earned commission in January even though they delivered no revenue in February or March.
+In this example, this salesperson has earned a commission in January even though they delivered no revenue in February or March.

 Do you also take into account any returns in the period?
 Salespeople will find every loophole to increase their earnings and I know of salespeople who would put through fictitious orders to their ‘friendly’ clients on the last day of the month, so they could hit their number, even though they knew the goods would be returned the following week!

 4. Should you reward the Team vs. the Individual?